 This left me chasing hard after diets, exercise and anything I thought would help me with weight loss.
 I rode that roller coaster for twenty years… TWENTY YEARS… before I could see it for what it is.
 God nudged me and dropped many hints along the ride but I had my eyes fixed on the scale, not on Him.

 It took a spiritual awakening for me to finally want to get off the roller coaster.
-To oversimplify it, I had to reach my “if, then” goal and realize that the weight I was waiting on to finally be happy didn’t actually make me happy and wasn’t ever going to make me happy.
+To oversimplify it, I had to reach my “If…Then” goal to realize that the weight I was waiting on to finally make me happy didn’t actually make me happy and was never going to make me happy.

 It was this realization that made me finally understand one of the most powerful quotes I’ve ever come across:

 “Until God’s love is enough, nothing else will be.” – A Confident Heart by Renee Swope

 I knew that was an important concept when I read it, but I couldn’t relate at that time since I was still on the roller coaster.
 But now that I’m off the roller coaster, boy do I get it!
 It’s so real, I can can feel the truth of that statement in my body.

 There’s inner wisdom in that body.
 There’s a soul in that body.
 It’s my vessel to be in this world and enjoy life.